 Katie’s research is broadly focused on the role of climate and tectonics in terrestrial paleoenvironmental change, and how to disentangle those effects from each other in the sedimentary geochemical record.
 In particular, she is focused on the climatic and tectonic evolution of the western US Cordillera, from 100 Ma to Present.
 In addition to these geologic applications, she is also interested in diagenesis of carbonate rocks, geochemical processes of modern terrestrial environments and stable isotope method development.

 If you’d like to learn more about any of these topics, are interested in collaboration on these topics, or are a student interested in graduate research in these areas, please get in touch!
+(NOTE: currently not taking students for fall 2018)

 We recently received funding from NSF to explore the response of surface uplift to shortening in central Nevada during the early Cretaceous, and are actively recruiting a graduate student to start on this work.
 This project will extend estimates of the paleoelevation of the Sevier Hinterland further back in time from our previous estimates based on Late Cretaceous rocks from Nevada and Utah.